Land F/X

 The Edit Reference Note dialog box will open.

-There, you can edit the note associate with the Grading category, assign it to one of your details, or select a symbol for it.
+Here, you can edit the note associate with the Civil/Survey object, assign it to one of your details, or select a symbol for it.

 Edit Reference Note dialog box

-Go to the Grading Manager and click Schedule.
+Go to the Civil and Survey Manager and click Schedule.

 Grading Manager, Schedule button